savinsultan/b/src/content/blog/2026-04-28-Why-Rajasthani-Lac-Bangles-Are-More-Than-Jewellery.md

 The process itself is part of what makes lac bangles special.

-Craft documentation explains that lac is heated, mixed with materials and color, shaped by hand, and then decorated with stones, mirrors, or other embellishments.[web:72][web:65]
+Craft documentation explains that lac is heated, mixed with materials and color, shaped by hand, and then decorated with stones, mirrors, or other embellishments.

 This handwork gives every set a warmer, more human character than factory-made fashion accessories.